senderle/talediff/README.md

 models.
-Abstractly, suppose for a family of languages `L` we have a vector space `V` of language features, and a scalar function `T` defined on `V` that describes something like the "expressive power" of `L` -- called the tale function, "tale" being a word that has long signified both a *count* and an *account*.
+Abstractly, suppose for a family of languages `L` we have a vector space `V` of language features, and a scalar function `T` defined on `V` that describes something like the "expressive power" of `L` -- called the tale function, "tale" being a word that has long denoted both a *count* and an *account*.
 We are interested in the effect of "extending" a member of `L` along some dimension `d` of `V`.
 Concretely, suppose we take a member of `L`, `l_1`, and add new words, creating `l_2`.
 These two languages have